Licensing & Terms

 Non-profit generating revenue?

-Once you're generating revenue, you'll need a commercial license.
+Once you're generating revenue, you need a commercial license.
 We offer discounted rates for transitioning organizations.

 Per site or per developer?

-Licensing details will be finalized closer to launch.
-Reach out to sales@velvetcms.com for early pricing.
+VelvetCMS commercial packaging is finalized closer to launch.
+Fleet will publish service plan terms at launch.
+Reach out to sales@anvyr.dev for early details.

 Modules I create?